montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow_1810_replication-natives.md

 Ex.5:

 - Trial 5 target words: hop stomp hike kick
-- Participant's response: jog kick step jump strike
+- Participant's response: jog kick step jump strike trot
-- Code like this: `r=jog,kick,r=step,r=jump,a=strike`
+- Code like this: `r=jog,kick,r=step,r=jump,a=strike/trot`

 **comment**: Write any comment that might seem relevant; for example, if the participants hesitates a lot.
 Take note of any coding difficulty you notice, so we can discuss it later.